Louis Feng | Out of Core

 March 5, 2011 By Louis Feng 2 Comments

 A few days looking into LLVM + Clang, I really liked how they are set up and how they work.
 I played with the IR code and JIT a little bit, then I realized that Clang and LLVM don't support auto vectorization (as of current release 2.8).
-Yes, the IR language supports vectorization through …
+Yes, the IR language supports vectorization through the vector …

 [Read More...]